-We've analyzed over 2 billion emails sent by our customers from October to December 2017, in 126 countries across 19 industries.
+We analyzed over 2 billion emails sent by our customers from April to June 2018, in 126 countries across 19 industries

 Keep scrolling for loads of useful data on emails, marketing automation, and landing pages.

-Can't find the data you're interested in?
+Can't find what you need?
 Just send us an email!
 We'd love to know what's important to our fellow marketers.

 |Continent||Open rate||Click-through rate||Click-to-open rate||Unsubscribe rate||Spam rate|